Students connect with Vietnamese pen pals in cross-cultural learning

 “We have a ‘focused view’ in America and we don’t really consider a lot of other cultures,” said Delta Academy Superintendent Kyle Konold.

-Konold said he remembers when he was in grade school, his pen pal was in Australia.
-However, he says that back then, he had to wait for the mail service to deliver his written letters.
+Kobold said he remembers when he was in grade school, his pen pal was in Australia.
+However, he says, back then, he had to wait for the mail service to deliver his written letters.
 The students at the Delta Academy and the Ivy Global School communicate through email.

-“This is a way that allows our students to experience a little bit of the culture in Vietnam,” Konold said.
+“This is a way that allows our students to experience a little bit of the culture in Vietnam,” Kobold said.

 No matter how they communication, what’s most important is that the students are forging a friendship that could last a lifetime.